virtual-labs/app-exp-create-web/docs/developer-doc.md

    - Follow the provided login instructions using the GitHub OAuth provider to access the platform's interface.

 ## Future Updates and Features
+Outlined here are the forthcoming releases, each presenting a progression of enhancements and new features designed to elevate the overall user experience

 - Integration of an IDE for managing and coding simulations in web interface without dependence on local system.